Kassala Sudan Travel Guide

 Follow instructions from authorities at checkpoints promptly and calmly.

 All travel to Kassala and most of Sudan is strongly suggested against by numerous international governments due to extreme risks to safety and security.
-This information is provided for historical and contextual purposes only.
+This data is provided for historical and contextual purposes only.